TechnitiumSoftware/DnsServer/APIDOCS.md

 The URL in the documentation uses `localhost` and port `5380`.
 You should use the hostname/IP address and port that is specific to your DNS server instance.

+## API Request

+Unless it is explicitly specified, all HTTP API requests can use both `GET` or `POST` methods.
+When using `POST` method to pass the API parameters as form data, the `Content-Type` header must be set to `application/x-www-form-urlencoded`.
+When the HTTP API call is used to upload files, the call must use `POST` method and the `Content-Type` header must be set to `multipart/form-data`.

 ## API Response Format

 The HTTP API returns a JSON formatted response for all requests.
 The JSON object returned contains `status` property which indicate if the request was successful.